Quantum Error Correction for Beginners: Some modern developments in quantum error correction

 As we showed in Section~\ref{sec:Fault-tolerance}, standard concatenated coding techniques allow for a error rate suppression which scales with the concatenation level as a double exponential while the resource increase scales exponentially.
 For the surface code, the error rate suppression scales exponentially while the resource increase scales linearly.
 While these scaling relations might be mathematically equivalent, the surface code offers much more flexibility at the architectural level.
 Being able to increase the error protection in the computer with only a linear change in the number of physical qubits is far more beneficial than using an exponential increase in resources when utilizing concatenated correction.
 Specifically, consider the case where a error protected computer is operating at a logical error rate which is just above what is required for an algorithm.
 If concatenated error correction is employed, then adding another later of correction will not only increase the number of qubits by an exponential amount, but it will also drop the effective logical error rate far below what is actually required.
 In contrast, if surface codes are employed, we increase the qubit resources by a linear factor and drop the logical error rate sufficiently for successful application of the algorithm.

 We now leave the discussion regarding topological correction models.
 We emphasize again that this was a {\em very} broad overview of the general concept of topological codes.
-There are many details and subtleties that we have deliberately left out if this discussion and we urge the reader, if they are interested, to refer to the referenced articles for a much more thorough treatment of this topic.
+There are many details and subtleties that we have deliberately left out of this discussion and we urge the reader, if interested, to refer to the referenced articles for a more thorough treatment of this topic.